dihedron/docproc/README.md

 This application is loosely modelled after what you do with Python's `jinja` templating language.

-This application is is in Golang.
+This application is in Golang.

 `ginkgo` is the closest sensible word to bear a vague trace of both.